johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Spiritual revelation ###

-The spirit and power of *revelation* plays a vital role with respect to the messianic teaching ministry---as the disciples experienced when they met the risen Messiah.
+The spirit and power of *revelation* plays a vital role with respect to the messianic teaching ministry—as the disciples experienced when they met the risen Messiah.

 Luke 24:44-49
 : 	He opened their minds, so that they could understand the Scriptures, telling them *Here is what it says: The Messiah is to suffer and to rise from the dead on the third day; in his name repentance, leading to forgiveness of sins, is to be proclaimed to people from all nations.*